zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 - **Theoretical speedup: 20×**

 This speedup applies to nano GPT and production models equally—it's pure algorithmic optimization, independent of hardware.

+**Implementation Note**: The `gpt_attention_cached()` function is a Python API implemented in C++ (not compiled through MLIR), similar to how `scale()` works in Chapter 11.
+This pragmatic choice allows rapid prototyping of the KV caching algorithm without the complexity of defining new dialect operations.
+Production systems would typically implement this as a proper dialect operation for full compiler optimization.

 **Memory Cost**: